Job rejection hurts (this post will help you avoid it).

 You can learn more about essential resume information that prevents job rejection here.

-- You need to have relevant experience for the job (even better if it’s progressively responsible experience). > - Your resume must have a good format. > - You must share the information your readers want, not the information you want to share with them.
-(Note: If those are > mutually exclusive, you probably don’t have a career match.) > - Oh, and the cover letter?
-This study supports the notion that your cover letter can hurt you more than it can help > you.
-Beware! > > Updated February 2019
+- You need to have relevant experience for the job (even better if it’s progressively responsible experience).

+- Your resume must have a good, easy-to-consume format.

+- You must share the information your readers want, not the information you want to share with them.
+(Note: If those are mutually exclusive, you probably don’t have a career match.)

+- Oh, and the cover letter?
+This study supports the notion that your cover letter can hurt you more than it can help you.
+So beware!

+Updated February 2019

 © 2010 – 2019, Donna Svei.
 All rights reserved.